This is not related to the Hybrid Exchange migration type. This deals specifically with a hybrid public folder migration, which is entirely different.

 - Export and import the SMTP addresses using the steps outlined in the following KB: Migrating mail-enabled Public Folder email addresses.

 If there is a scheduled task to sync the source and destination mail-enabled public folders, it will need to be disabled before removing the contacts from the destination.
-After this has been completed run the following in a powershell session against the destination:
+After this has been completed run the following in a PowerShell session against the destination:

 Get-MailPublicFolder -ResultSize Unlimited | Disable-MailPublicFolder